qiskit-community/qiskit-textbook/documentation/ch-gates/basic-circuit-identities.rst

    H Z H = X.

-The same trick can be used to transform a CNOT into a controlled-:math:`Z`.
+The same trick can be used to transform a CNOT into a controlled-\ :math:`Z`.
 All we need to do is precede and follow the CNOT with a Hadamard on the target qubit.
 This will transform any :math:`X` applied to that qubit into a :math:`Z`.